learn-co-students/objc-palindrome-detector-001-prework-ios/README.md

 0 : No sir!
 Away!
 A papaya war is on.
 ```

 We can remove the punctuation characters from the `string` argument variable by using `stringByReplacingOccurrencesOfString:withString:` again.
-If we collect our punctuation characters into an array, we can iterate over each punctuation string with a `for` loop, replacing every punctuation character in `string` with an empty string instead.
+If we collect our punctuation characters into an array, we can iterate over each punctuation string with a `for` loop, replacing every punctuation character in the string with an empty string instead.
 Let's do this now at the top of the `stringIsPalindrome:` method implementation:

 1. Create a new `NSArray` called `punctuations` and assign it to an array literal containing the string literals for the six common punctuation characters `.`, `,`, `!`, `?`, `:`, and `;` (period, comma, exclamation point, question mark, colon, and semicolon):
   * `NSArray *punctuations = @[ @".", @",", @"!", @"?", @":", @";" ];`
+2. Create a new `NSString` variable called `withoutPunctuation` and assign to a copy of the `string` argument variable:
+  * `NSString *withoutPunctuation = [string copy];`
-2. Start a `for` loop that iterates over the `punctuations` array:
+3. Start a `for` loop that iterates over the `punctuations` array:
   * `for (NSUInteger i = 0; i < [punctuations count]; i++) {...}`
-3. Within the `for` loop, create new `NSString` variable called `punctuation` and assign it to the subscript of the `punctuations` array using the current value of `i`:
+4. Within the `for` loop, create new `NSString` variable called `punctuation` and assign it to the subscript of the `punctuations` array using the current value of `i`:
   * `NSString *punctuation = punctuations[i];`
-4. Still within the `for` loop, reassign the `string` argument variable to capture a call of the `stringByReplacingOccurrencesOfString:withString:` method on the `string` argument variable (itself).
+5. Still within the `for` loop, reassign the `withoutPunctuation` variable to capture a call of the `stringByReplacingOccurrencesOfString:withString:` method on the `withoutPunctuation` variable (itself).
 The first argument should be the `punctuation` string variable, and the second argument should be an empty string literal (`@""`):
-  * `string = [string stringByReplacingOccurrencesOfString:punctuation withString:@""];`
+  * `withoutPunctuation = [withoutPunctuation stringByReplacingOccurrencesOfString:punctuation withString:@""];`
+6. Refactor the creation of the `spaceless` variable to use `withoutPunctuation` instead of the `string` argument variable:
+  * `NSString *spaceless = [withoutPunctuation stringByReplacingOccurrencesOfString:@" " withString:@""];`

 The `stringIsPalindrome:` should now look something like this: